andrewmoles2/rTrainIntroduction/Workshop3/rWorkshop3.md

 1)  Use the mean function on the `notNumbers` variable
 2)  Why did it not work?
-3)  Can you find a function to change the notNumbers vector to be numeric?
-Try "searching character to numeric r" in Google.
+3)  Which function do you need to change the notNumbers vector to be numeric?
 4)  Once you've changed notNumbers to numeric, run mean on it again

 ```r